AxeBearDev/php-magic/readme.md

 public __call(string $name, array $arguments): mixed
 ```

-To hook into this event, register one or more handlers using the `$this->onCall($pattern, Closure ...$handlers)` method.
+To hook into this event, register one or more handlers using the `$this->onMagicSet($pattern, Closure ...$handlers)` method.
 The closure should expect a `MagicCallEvent` instance as its parameter.
 This event includes an additional `arguments` property that contains the arguments being passed to the method.

 ### [\_\_callStatic](https://www.php.net/manual/en/language.oop5.overloading.php#object.callstatic)